K0rmir/diceroller/README.md

-# diceroller
+# Diceroller
-A simple dice roller for games
+## A simple dice roller app for tabletop games.

-Made for fun to practice javascript event listeners
+Made for fun to practice JavaScript.